Asymptotics of the radiation field for the massless Dirac-Coulomb system: Introduction

-Norms without subscript decorations are always the relevant $L^{2}$ norm.
 We use the notation $s-0$ to denote $s-\epsilon$ for all $\epsilon > 0$.
 Our convention is that the natural numbers include zero, i.e.,

-Some further notation is as follows \begin{itemize} \item $M$ is the radially compactified spacetime with the singularity of the potential blown up. $\mf$ is the boundary at spacetime infinity.
-Section \ref{sec:set-up}. \item $L^2(\mathbb{R}\times \mathbb{R}^4)$ is the standard $L^2$ space on $\mathbb{R}^4$ for the Euclidean measure $dtdz$, while $L^2(M)$ is the weighted $L^2$ space based on the measure that is ``b'' at space time infinity.
-Section \ref{sec:homogeneous-version}. \item The Sobolev spaces we use most on the bulk are $H^{k,m,l}(M) = H^{k,m,l}$, $k \in \{ 0, 1\}$.
-Section \ref{sec:inter-with-diff}. \item For distributions $u$, $\WFb^{1,m,\ell}u$ and $\WFb^{0,m,\ell}u$ are the notions of wavefront sets associated to $H^{1,m,l}$ and $H^{0,m,l}$. \item The functions $s = s_{\tow}, s^* = s_{\away}$ on the sphere at infinity are the regularity functions on the boundary used to analyze the Mellin transformed normal operators.
-Section \ref{sec:vari-order-sobol}. \item $\cX^{s}$ and $\cY^{s}$ and their semiclassical versions $\cX^{s}_h$ and $\cY^{s}_h$ are variable order Sobolev spaces of distributions on the sphere at infinity.
-Section \ref{sec:vari-order-sobol}, same for the dual spaces $s^*$. \end{itemize}
+Some further notation is as follows: \begin{itemize} \item $M$ is the radially compactified spacetime with the singularity of the potential blown up; $\mf$ is the boundary at spacetime infinity.
+Section~\ref{sec:set-up}. \item $L^2(\mathbb{R}\times \mathbb{R}^4)$ is the standard $L^2$ space on $\mathbb{R}^4$ for the Euclidean measure $dtdz$, while $L^2(M)$ is the weighted $L^2$ space based on the measure that is ``b'' at space time infinity.
+Section~\ref{sec:homogeneous-version}. \item The Sobolev spaces we use most on the bulk are $\Hb^{k,m,l}(M) = \Hb^{k,m,l}$, $k \in \{ 0, 1\}$.
+Here $k$ is the standard Sobolev regularity order, $m$ is the $\bl$-Sobolev regularity order, and $l$ describes a weight.
+Section~\ref{sec:inter-with-diff}. \item For distributions $u$, $\WFb^{1,m,\ell}u$ and $\WFb^{0,m,\ell}u$ are the notions of wavefront sets associated to $H^{1,m,l}$ and $H^{0,m,l}$.
+Section~\ref{sec:inter-with-diff}. \item The functions $s = s_{\tow}, s^* = s_{\away}$ on the sphere at infinity are the regularity functions on the boundary used to analyze the Mellin transformed normal operators.
+Section~\ref{sec:vari-order-sobol}. \item $\cX^{s}$ and $\cY^{s}$ and their semiclassical versions $\cX^{s}_h$ and $\cY^{s}_h$ are variable order Sobolev spaces of distributions on the sphere at infinity.
+Section~\ref{sec:vari-order-sobol}, same for the dual spaces $s^*$. \end{itemize}

 The space $\Psib^m(M)$ is the space of b-pseudodifferential operators of order $m$ on $M$ (Section \ref{sec:bl-calculus}).
 Below we often let

 denote the (right) module of operators generated by $A_1, \dots, A_n \in \Diff^*(\mathbb{R}\times (\mathbb{R}^3 \setminus \{ 0 \})$ over $\Psib^m(M)$.